-The presence of high-risk HPV types in cervical specimens identifies a subgroup of patients with a greater likelihood of having a high grade squamous intraepithelial lesion.
-Current guidelines for follow up of a cytology-negative/HPV-positive patient recommend repeat HPV testing in 12 months.(2)
+The presence of HR-HPV types in cervical specimens identifies a subgroup of patients with a greater likelihood of having a high-grade squamous intraepithelial lesion.
+Current guidelines for follow-up of a cytology-negative/HPV-positive patient recommend repeat HPV testing in 12 months.(2)

 Nucleic acid (DNA) testing by PCR has become a standard, noninvasive method for determining the presence of a cervical HPV infection.
 Proper implementation of nucleic acid testing for HPV may 1) increase the sensitivity of cervical cancer screening programs by detecting high-risk lesions earlier in women 30 years and older with normal cytology and 2) reduce the need for unnecessary colposcopy and treatment in patients 21 and older with cytology results showing atypical squamous cells of undetermined significance (ASC-US).

 Recently, data suggest that individual genotyping for HPV types 16 and 18 can assist in determining appropriate follow-up testing and triaging women at risk for progression to cervical cancer.
-Studies have shown that the absolute risk of CIN-2 or worse in HPV-16 and/or HPV-18 positive women is 11.4% (95% confidence interval [CI] 8.4%-14.8%) compared with 6.1% (95% CI, 4.9%-7.2%) of women positive for 'other' HR-HPV genotypes and 0.8% (95% CI, 0.3%-1.5%) in HR-HPV negative women.(8) Based in part on these data, the American Society for Colposcopy and Cervical Pathology (ASCCP) now recommends that HPV 16/18 genotyping be performed on women that are positive for HR-HPV but negative by routine cytology.
-Women who are found to be positive for HPV-16 and/or -18 may be referred to colposcopy, while women that are negative for genotypes 16 and/or 18 may have repeat cytology and HR HPV testing in 12 months.(4)
+Studies have shown that the absolute risk of CIN-2 or worse in HPV-16 and HPV-18 positive women is 11.4% (95% confidence interval [CI] 8.4%-14.8%) compared with 6.1% (95% CI, 4.9%-7.2%) of women positive for other HR-HPV genotypes and 0.8% (95% CI, 0.3%-1.5%) in HR-HPV negative women.(7) Based in part on these data, the American Society for Colposcopy and Cervical Pathology (ASCCP) now recommends that HPV 16/18 genotyping be performed on women who are positive for HR-HPV but negative by routine cytology.
+Women who are found to be positive for HPV-16 or HPV-18 may be referred to colposcopy, while women who are negative for genotypes 16 and 18 may have repeat cytology and HR-HPV testing in 12 months.(4)

-Detection of cervical carcinoma or intraepithelial lesions and the presence or absence of high-risk human papillomavirus (HPV) when screening women over the age of 30 for possible cervical neoplasia
+Detection of cervical carcinoma or intraepithelial lesions and the presence or absence of high-risk human papillomavirus (HR-HPV) when screening women over the age of 30 for possible cervical neoplasia

 Results can be used as an aid in triaging women with abnormal Pap smear results

-Individual genotyping of HPV-16 and/or HPV-18, if present
+Individual genotyping of HPV-16 or HPV-18, if present

 Standard reporting, as defined by the Bethesda System (TBS) is utilized.